Creating a better future for all children through libraries is ALSC’s core purpose. ALSC envisions a future where:

 How to apply

-The ALSC Grant Administration committee will be accepting online applications for the 2015 Bookapalooza Grant next fall..
+The ALSC Grant Administration committee is currently accepting online applications for the 2015 Bookapalooza grant.

 Announcement of winners